plusls/oh-my-minecraft-client/README_EN.md

 ![highlightLavaSourceOn](./docs/img/highlightLavaSourceOn.png)

-### Wandering Trader Glowing
+### Wandering Trader Glow

-The Wandering Trader will be glowed with the effect of Glowing, so it in Invisibility.
+The Wandering Trader will have the glowing affect, so it in Invisibility.

 ![highlightLavaSourceOn](./docs/img/highlightWanderingTrader.png)

-### Prevention of bed explosion
+### Bed Explosion Prevention

-Prevent players from using the bed in the The Nether or The End.
-(Not Included Respawn anchor in Overworld!)
+You can prevent breaking beds in The Nether or The End.
+(Not included with the respawn anchor in Overworld).

-### Real sneaking
+### Real Sneaking

-Players cannot ascend or descend when sneaking, such as walking to a carpet.
+Players cannot ascend or descend when sneaking.

-### World Eater Mine Helper
+### World Eater And Mine Helper

-When the blocks in **worldEaterMineHelperWhitelist** are exposed to the air, game will render their own mirror image above them, which is convenient for world eater maintenance and mining.
+When the blocks in **worldEaterMineHelperWhitelist** are exposed to the air, the game will render their own mirror image above them, which is convenient for world eater maintenance and mining.

 ![worldEaterMineHelper](./docs/img/worldEaterMineHelper.png)

 ## Acknowledgements

-+ Thanks to [XeKr](https://space.bilibili.com/5930630) for the lava eye protection texture
++ Thanks to [XeKr](https://space.bilibili.com/5930630) for the lava eye protection texture.
-+ Thanks to [NextPage](https://github.com/Next-Page-Vi) for providing English translation, lava source texture modification and testing work
++ Thanks to [NextPage](https://github.com/Next-Page-Vi) for providing the English translation, lava source texture modification and testing work.
-+ Thanks to [水星嗷](https://space.bilibili.com/18525909) for providing [the idea of highlighting ores and resourcepack](https://www.bilibili.com/video/BV1w64y1D7wP)
++ Thanks to [水星嗷](https://space.bilibili.com/18525909) for providing [the idea of highlighting ores and resourcepack](https://www.bilibili.com/video/BV1w64y1D7wP).

 ## License